Algebraic stability of meromorphic maps descended from Thurston's pullback maps: Introduction

 Koch and Roeder \cite{KochRoeder2015} showed that if $\phi$ has exactly two critical points, both periodic, then $R_{\phi}$ is algebraically stable on the Deligne-Mumford compactification of $\M_{0,\bP}$.
-This was generalized by Koch, Speyer and the author \cite{Ramadas2015}: If $\phi$ is post-critically finite and $R_{\phi}$ exists, then $R_{\phi}$ is algebraically stable on the Deligne-Mumford compactification.
+This was generalized by Koch, Speyer and the author \cite{Ramadas2015}: If $\phi$ is PCF and $R_{\phi}$ exists, then $R_{\phi}$ is algebraically stable on the Deligne-Mumford compactification.
 The Deligne-Mumford compactification $\Mbar_{0,\bP}$ of $\M_{0,\bP}$ is ``large" as measured by the ranks of its cohomology groups and the number of irreducible components of $\Mbar_{0,\bP}\setminus\M_{0,\bP}$.
-On the other hand, by \cite{Koch2013}, if $\phi$ satisfies criteria \ref{crit:KC}, \ref{item:KC1} and \ref{crit:KC}, \ref{item:KC2} and is a topological polynomial, then $R_{\phi}$ is holomorphic, thus algebraically stable, on the much smaller compactification $\C\P^{\abs{\bP}-3}$.
-In this paper we interpolate between \cite{Koch2013} and \cite{Ramadas2015}.
-We show:
+On the other hand, by \cite{Koch2013}, if $\phi$ satisfies criteria (\ref{crit:KC}, \ref{item:KC1}) and (\ref{crit:KC}, \ref{item:KC2}) and is a topological polynomial, then $R_{\phi}$ is holomorphic, thus algebraically stable, on the much smaller compactification $\C\P^{\abs{\bP}-3}$.